Borega/pd2bs-scripts/README.md

  </tr>
    <tr>
     <td>5.
 Game Info</td>
      <td>The bot will use this information to create games.
-ALWAYS use a password to avoid creating public games.</td>
+	     <br>ALWAYS use a password to avoid creating public games.</td>
  </tr>
    <tr>
     <td>6.
 Difficulty</td>
-     <td>This is the name of the profile.
-You can set it to whatever you want as long as there's no special characters or white spaces.</td>
+     <td>The game difficulty you'd like your character to create a game in</td>
  </tr>
    <tr>
     <td>7.
 Game Path</td>